yarisvt/tyk-docs/tyk-docs/content/plugins/golang-plugins/golang-plugins.md

 ### Building a Golang plugin

 A specific of Golang plugins is that they need to be built using exactly the same Tyk binary as the one to be installed.
-In order to make it work, we provide a special docker image, which we internally use for building our official binaries too.
+In order to make it work, we provide a special Docker image, which we internally use for building our official binaries too.

 Just mount your plugin directory to the `/go/src/plugin-build` image location, and specify your Tyk version via a docker tag.
 The final argument is the plugin name.
 For the example command below, if run from the same directory as your plugin code, this will build a plugin named `post.so`, for Tyk Gateway 2.9.3: